November Birthstones: Topaz and Citrine

 Topaz is formed during the final stages of igneous rock crystallization.
 It typically occurs in granite rock and lava flow.

-Russia’s Ural Mountains was a leading source of Imperial topaz in the 19th century.
+Russia’s Ural Mountains were a leading source of Imperial topaz in the 19th century.
 For more than two centuries, Minas Gerais, a state in Brazil, has been one of the most important sources for high-quality topaz in a range of colors.
 Pakistan, specifically Katlang in the northwestern region, produces pink topaz.
 Other sources include Nigeria, Madagascar, Mexico, and California, Colorado, and Utah in the United States.

 Topaz in History